cyclonstep/audiobuffer-to-wav/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

 Encodes the contents of an [AudioBuffer](https://developer.mozilla.org/en-US/docs/Web/API/AudioBuffer) from the WebAudio API as WAVE.
 Supports 16-bit PCM and 32-bit float data.
+(Forked) -> also support resampling (naive approach) for mono audio.

 The code for this has been adapted from the export feature of [Recorder.js](https://github.com/mattdiamond/Recorderjs).